adriaan29A/wordle-sidekick/README.md

 - Simple Python script to generate the entropies.
 Shows how word frequencies are factored in to threshold guess choices which is pretty neat and something I struggled out how to do with until I saw 3Blue1Brown's video.

-- All entropy and frequency files were genereted from frequencies/google_word_frequencies and wordle_original_words using tools.py.
+- All entropy and frequency files were genereted from frequencies/google_word_frequencies and frequencies/wordle_original_words using tools.py.